spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 We’ve introduced some new concepts to facilitate the fact that SpatialOS enables you to spread computation between multiple servers - known as “server-worker instances” in SpatialOS.

 ### Offloading
-Offloading is when you allocate the authority over specific groups of Actors to a server-worker instance other than your main Unreal server-worker instance.
-By using offloading, you can save the resources of the main Unreal server-worker instance when you want to build richer game features.
+Offloading is one of the multiserver options for working with SpatialOS.
+It involves allocating the authority over specific groups of Actors to a server-worker instance other than your main Unreal server-worker instance.

+For example, you could offload computationally expensive but latency-tolerant systems, such as advanced AI or large-scale background physics simulation, so that your main server-worker instance can run other systems at a larger scale.

 <%(Lightbox image="{{assetRoot}}assets/offloading-diagram.png")%>
 _Offloading: The offloaded server-worker instance has authority only over Red Actors, and the main Unreal server-worker instance that runs major game systems has authority over all other Actors._